 Supply Chain Management

 Students acquire the ability to manage the flow and transportation of goods from raw materials through to the customer.
 Students apply knowledge of how companies benefit economically from efficient procurement, physical distribution, transportation, logistics, and customer relations.
-Potential student positions may include: Supply Chain Intern, Logistics Coordinator, Distribution Assistant, Inventory Control, or Demand Planner.
+Potential student positions may include: Supply Chain Intern, Logistics Coordinator, Distribution Assistant, Inventory Control, and Demand Planner.